RudraShivm/Listify/README.md

 - ### ➕ Create a Task
   Tap the **plus (+)** button at the bottom right to add a new task with a title and optional description.
   You can also set an alarm for the task.

+- ### 👆 Tap on Task to reveal description
+   Tap on a task to expand the tile and reveal its description.

 - ### 🔄 Reorder Tasks
   You can reorder tasks by long-pressing (holding) a task.
 This will allow you to drag and drop the task to a new position in the list.
 This feature helps in organizing tasks based on priority or preference.